- Belgian Championships 2023 Trail & Ultratrail

 By asking another runner to alert the security service

-Each runner must assist any person in danger and alert the security services.
+Each runner must provide assistance to any person in danger and alert the security services.

-In the event that it is not possible to contact the race HQ, you can make a direct call to the national security service (more particularly if you are in an area where only emergency calls are possible)
+In the event that it is impossible to contact the PC race, you can make a direct call to the national security service (especially if you are in an area where only emergency calls are possible)

-Remember that hazards of all kinds, related to the environment and to the race, can force you to wait longer than expected for assistance.
-Your safety therefore depends on the quality of the material you put in your bag.
+Remember that hazards of all kinds, related to the environment and the race, can cause you to wait longer than expected for assistance.
+Your safety therefore depends on the quality of the equipment you put in your bag.

-All staff, doctors, paramedics, as well as any person so designated by the organization, are able to:
+All staff, doctors, paramedics, and anyone so designated by the organization are able to:

-Exclude any competitor from the race deemed unable to continue the race
+Exclude any competitor from the race deemed unable to continue the event

-Oblige any competitor to use any element of the compulsory equipment
+Require any competitor to use any item of compulsory equipment

 Have evacuated by any means whatsoever the runners deemed to be in danger